Do you feel overwhelmed about how to edit your own writing and make the novel you labored over strong enough for publication?

 A. This course is appropriate for beginning and emerging novelists regardless of genre and style.

-If you’re a seasoned author who has been working with editors for a while and your manuscripts are clean and well-developed for the most part, then you don’t need this course.
-If you’re considering becoming a freelance developmental editor, then it could be beneficial as it will review everything you should be looking for in your clients’ manuscripts and give you a step-by-step checklist to follow.
+If you’re a seasoned author who has been working with editors for a while and your manuscripts are clean and well-developed for the most part, then you probably don’t need this course.
+If you’re considering becoming a freelance developmental editor, however, then it could be beneficial as it will review everything you should be looking for in your clients’ manuscripts and give you a step-by-step checklist to follow.

 If you’re a children’s book writer, I’d recommend it for middle grade and YA fiction, but not for early chapter books or picture books.